This post may contain affiliate links. To read our affiliate policy, click here.

-Here is Why I Do Not Use Sunscreen Sprays
+Choose Not To Use Sunscreen Sprays

 First, it is a matter of simple ethics.
-The seaside tends to be windy, and the contents of an aerosol-propelled substance end up on other people’s clothes, bodies, and lungs.
+The seaside tends to be windy.
+And the contents of an aerosol-propelled substance end up on other people’s clothes, bodies, and lungs.

 Third, the Cancer Council of Australia warns against the use of aerosol sunscreens.
 Thus, research conducted at the Queensland University of Technology indicates that it is extremely difficult to get good levels of UV protection from sprays.
 Additionally, the use of propellants may dilute the sunscreen, causing it to have a lower SPF than advertised!